LiveStation

 Livestation was a platform for distributing live television and radio broadcasts over a data network.
 It was originally developed by Skinkers Ltd. and is now an independent company called Livestation Ltd. The service was originally based on peer-to-peer technology acquired from Microsoft Research.
 Between mid-June 2013 and mid-July Livestation was unavailable to some subscribers due to technical issues.

 In late 2016, the service closed down without notice.

 Overview

-Livestation aggregated international news channels online and offered them in a number of ways:
+Livestation aggregated international news channels online and offered them in some ways: